alefore/weblog/ten-years-of-edge.md

 ### Caveats

-* The lessons described here are somewhat **subjective**.
-  I don't mean to imply that these are universally applicable principles.
-  They rest on various assumptions that apply to my specific context, but may not apply to other environments or systems.

 * I believe there's significant **recency bias** in this distillation.
   I'm probably overweighing insights I've reached relatively recently –towards Edge's tenth anniversary– and not doing justice to those from the beginning of the journey.

+* The lessons described here are fairly **subjective**.
+  These are *not* universally applicable principles.
+  They rest on various assumptions specific to my context, which may not apply to other environments or systems.
+  I'm holding back from prefixing nearly every sentence with "in my experience" or similar qualifiers, but they should be assumed.

 ## Fix Bug Categories